-The Australian Government will establish the National School Resourcing Board to review elements of the funding model under the Australian Education Act 2013 (the Act) and the Australian Education Regulation 2013 (the Regulation), and assess compliance of approved authorities with the requirements of the Act.
+The Australian Government will establish the National School Resourcing Board (the Board) to review elements of the funding model under the Act and the Regulation, and assess compliance of approved authorities with the requirements of the Act.

-Priority work of the Board will be to undertake a review of the process for calculating parents' capacity to contribute to their child's education at non-government schools.
+Priority work of the Board will be to undertake a review of the methodology to calculate a school SES score used to estimate parents' capacity to contribute to their child's education at non-government schools.

 A priority for the National School Resourcing Board once it is established will be to undertake a review of the SES score methodology.
 SES scores determine capacity to contribute arrangements for most non-government schools.

 The Board's review of the SES score methodology will be completed in time for any proposed changes to take effect from the 2019 school year.

 Under current arrangements, some systemic schools have their SES score determined at the system level.
 The 'system weighted average' SES score will be removed from 2018 meaning all SES scores will be applied at the individual school level even if a school is part of a system.